Senither/Truer-bot/readme.md

 ### Another Dumb Bot

-For another dumb bot, check out [Smiler](https://github.com/Senither/Smiler-bot), the bot that replies with a smiley face to everything.
+For another dumb bot, check out [Smiler](https://github.com/Senither/Smiler-bot), the bot that replies with a smiley face to everything, or [Falser](https://github.com/senither/Falser-bot) which is a bot that replies with "False!" to everything.

 ### License